Justinian and the Byzantine Papacy made an end to Arianism.

 But Belisarius was recalled in the face of renewed hostilities by the Persians to the East.
 While military efforts were focused on the east, the Ostrogoths made quick gains in Italy.
 They reconquered the major cities of Southern Italy and soon held almost the entire Italian peninsula.

 The third phase of the war in Italy (from 541 to 554) followed after a truce was agreed upon with the Persians.
-Following their final defeat at the Battle of Mons Lactarius in 553, the Ostrogoths went back north and (re)settled in south Austria.
+Following their final defeat at the Battle of Mons Lactarius in 553, the Ostrogoths returned north and (re)settled in South Austria.
 Through the Gothic War, Justinian restored Dalmatia, Sicily, Italy, and Rome to the empire after more than half a century of Ostrogoth rule.

-In 552, Justinian dispatched a force of 2,000 men to invade Visigothic Hispania: still another Arian Christian Germanic nation.
-This short-lived reconquest recovered only a small strip of land along the Mediterranean coast, known as the new province of Spania (Hispania) before being checked by the Visigoths.
+In 552, Justinian dispatched a force of 2,000 men to invade Visigothic Hispania: another Arian Christian Germanic nation.
+This short-lived conquest recovered only a small strip of land along the Mediterranean coast, known as the new province of Spania before being checked by the Visigoths.
 This campaign marked the apogee (apex) of Byzantine expansion.
-Spania kept the Visigoths as a threat to Hispania alone and not to the western Mediterranean nor to Africa.
+Spania kept the Visigoths as a threat to Hispania alone and not to the western Mediterranean nor Africa.

 Byzantine Papacy

-After Justinian conquered the Italian peninsula and delivered the church in Rome from Arian domination, he replaced the pope and also appointed the next three popes.
-In this way, Justinian put the church in the west firmly under the control of the Byzantine monarch.
-This practice was continued by his successors for the next two centuries.
-The papacy in the years 537 to 752 is known as the Byzantine Papacy because the Byzantine monarch claimed for himself the right to approve the appointment of the bishop of Rome.
-This allowed the emperor to also dominate the Papacy in other ways during this period.
+After Justinian conquered the Italian peninsula and delivered the church in Rome from Arian domination, he replaced the incumbent pope and appointed the next three popes.
+In this way, Justinian put the Papacy firmly under the control of the Byzantine monarch.
+His successors continued this practice for the next two centuries.
+The Papacy in the years 537 to 752 is known as the Byzantine Papacy because the Byzantine monarch claimed the right to approve the appointment of the bishop of Rome and, therefore, dominated the Papacy also in other ways.
+This is consistent with the traditional Roman view that the Emperor is the real head of the Church under God.

-One indication of the dominance of the Byzantine Empire, over the church in Rome, during these years, was the Greek dominance of the Roman Church:
+One indication of the dominance during these years of the Byzantine Empire over the church in Rome is the Greek dominance of the Roman Church:

-After Justinian defeated the Goths, the Roman Church was no longer dependent on the Arian Germanic nations for protection.
-The church and its Nicene Christology, with the protection and status it received from the Byzantine Empire, became a powerful social and political institution in Europe.
+After Justinian defeated the Arian Germanic nations, the Roman Church no longer depended on them for protection.
+With the protection and status it received from the Byzantine Empire, the Papacy became a powerful social and political institution in Europe.

 This relationship also allowed the Byzantine Empire, through the Church, a certain level of control over the Germanic nations in the West.
 To some extent, the Roman Empire was reunited.

 The Franks entered the Western Roman Empire as Pagans.
-In 496, before the time of Justinian, Clovis I, the pagan king of the Franks, was the first important barbarian ruler to convert to Catholicism rather than to Arianism.
-He forcibly converted the Franks to Chalcedonian Christianity.
+In 496, before the time of Justinian, the pagan king of the Franks Clovis I, was the first important non-Roman ruler to convert to Catholicism rather than to Arianism.
+After that, he forcibly converted the Franks to Chalcedonian Christianity.

 Pope Gregory I reigned from 590 to 604; a few decades after Justinian.
 He was perhaps the best-known pope of the Byzantine Papacy.
 Britannica describes him as the first of the medieval popes.
-With the support of the Byzantine Empire, He reformed the ecclesiastical structures and administration, which then launched renewed missionary efforts to convert the peoples of northern Europe as far north as Ireland.
+With the support of the Byzantine Empire, he reformed the ecclesiastical structures and administration, launching renewed missionary efforts to convert the peoples of northern Europe as far north as Ireland.
 These efforts were able to convert the Arian peoples to Catholic (Nicene) Christianity:

-Aripert I of the Lombards converted to Catholic Church in 653.
-Grimwald, King of the Lombards (662–671) and his young son and successor Garibald (671) were the last Arian kings in Europe.
-By 700, the Lombards in northern Italy have moved away from Arianism to Catholicism.
+Aripert I of the Lombards converted to Catholicism in 653.
+Grimwald, King of the Lombards (662–671), and his young son and successor Garibaldi (671) were the last Arian kings in Europe.
+By 700, the Lombards in northern Italy have converted from Arianism to Catholicism.

-By the 8th century, Arianism had ceased to be the mainstream belief of the Germanic people as the tribal rulers gradually came to adopt Nicene orthodoxy.
+By the 8th century, Arianism had ceased to be the mainstream belief of the Germanic people.
+Justinian’s goal was achieved through the sword.

 Conclusions

-Secondly, this article helps us to identify the little horn of Daniel 7 as the mainstream Christian Church:
+Secondly, this article helps to identify the little horn of Daniel 7 as the Roman Church; the Church of the Roman Empire:

-The eleventh horn will become larger than the others, persecute the saints, and attempt to change the law.
+The 11th horn will become larger than the others, persecute the saints, and attempt to change the law.
+This describes the High Middle Ages, when the Papacy dominated the rulers of Europe.
+See Article.

 Other Articles